 Debtors Anonymous program.
 We welcome your comments and suggestions.

-D.A.'s primary purpose, as stated in our Preamble, is "to stop debting one day at a time and to help other compulsive debtors to stop incurring unsecured debt."
+D.A.'s primary purpose is to stop debting one day at a time and to help other compulsive debtors to stop incurring unsecured debt.

 D.A. is a spiritual fellowship based on the 12 Steps and 12 Traditions as adapted from Alcoholics Anonymous.
 The essence of the D.A. program is one compulsive debtor helping another to refrain from incurring unsecured debt, one day at a time.

 D.A. groups are self supporting through the contributions of members, and the fellowship is not allied with any sect, denomination, politics, organization, or institution.
 D.A. service committees have a policy of "cooperation, not affiliation" with professionals who are interested in helping compulsive debtors recover.